Chomp (chocolate bar): History

 There are different versions of the bar available in each location.
 The Australian Chomp consists of a layer of wafer and caramel, coated in compound chocolate.
 The Australian chomp is also longer and thinner than the UK version, and comes in a 30g size.
 The Australian Chomp slogan is 'It's a monster chew!', and the packaging features a green T-rex named Tyrone wearing a hat, who also featured on Australian television commercials riding a skateboard.

-During the 1970s Chomp bars were sold in Australia with the catchphrase "Ten cents never tasted so good".

-Chomps manufactured in South Africa are sold in that country and throughout Southern Africa, where the packaging features a green T-rex named Tyrone wearing a hat, who also featured on Australian television commercials riding a skateboard., with the popular slogan, "Cadbury's Chomp - the greatest chocolatey mouthful".
-In South Africa and Namibia, it is available in a 22.7g bar, as well as a strip weighing 60.4g and a treat size of 360g.
+During the 1970s, Chomp bars were marketed in Australia with the catchphrase “Ten cents never tasted so good.”
+Chomps produced in South Africa are sold both locally and across Southern Africa, where the packaging features a green Tyrannosaurus rex named Tyrone wearing a hat.
+The character also appeared in Australian television commercials, depicted riding a skateboard, alongside the slogan “Cadbury’s Chomp – the greatest chocolatey mouthful.”
+In South Africa and Namibia, the product is available in several sizes, including a 22.7 g bar, a 60.4 g strip, and a 360 g treat-size version.
 The advertisements for Cadbury Chomp in South Africa have been greatly popular since the early 1970s, and feature a father Hippo teaching his son to exercise his jaws in order to grab a full mouthful of chocolatey goodness.

 In 2009, the UK version of Chomp got a new look, the 'C' resembles a mouth with teeth.

-Chomp was produced in the Keynsham plant in Somerset, UK; however, in November/December 2010, production was to be transferred to Cadbury's new plant in Skarbimierz, Poland.
+Chomp was produced in the Keynsham plant in Somerset, UK; however, in November/December 2010, production was to be transferred to Cadbury's new plant in Skarbimierz-Osiedle, Poland.
 Labels for these products do not state a country of origin, instead stating "Made in the EU under license from Cadbury UK Ltd".